vndly/misty/README.md

-misty
+Misty
 =====

-Misty is a framework to develop Android games
+Misty is a framework to develop Android games.